-- 51.1 The parties are committed to, and acknowledge the mutual benefit to the employer and employee of planned human resource development and the provision and participation in relevant development opportunities (including accredited training). - 51.2 The parties acknowledge that value is created for employees, agencies, and the public by building employee capability and by investing in the development of skills and capabilities that will support a continually changing public sector environment, career opportunities, flexibility and responsiveness to client and agency needs and the reputation of the public sector as an employer of choice. - 51.3 The parties acknowledge that agencies will continue to implement the principles contained in the Guideline for Planned Human Resource Development and the Guideline for Individual Performance Development issued by the CPSE (or other such guidelines as may be issued by an agency). - 51.4 Mobility and Secondments - (a) The parties acknowledge the potential development opportunities for: - Employees being able to undertake temporary positions at their substantive or higher remuneration level; and - 2.
+- 51.1 The parties are committed to, and acknowledge the mutual benefit to the employer and employee of planned human resource development and the provision and participation in relevant development opportunities (including accredited training). - 51.2 The parties acknowledge that value is created for employees, agencies, and the public by building employee capability and by investing in the development of skills and capabilities that will support a continually changing public sector environment, career opportunities, flexibility and responsiveness to client and agency needs and the reputation of the public sector as an employer of choice. - 51.3 The parties acknowledge that agencies will continue to implement the principles contained in the CPSE Guideline on Performance Management and Development (or other such guidelines as may be issued by an agency). - 51.4 Mobility and Secondments - (a) The parties acknowledge the potential development opportunities for: - 1.
+Employees being able to undertake temporary positions at their substantive or higher remuneration level; and - 2.
 Existing employees of the agency or employees of other agencies within the portfolio grouping of agencies to fill a vacancy on a temporary or ongoing basis as a learning or development opportunity.